nathalia-amarals/transactions/README.md

 # transactions

 ## About
-This project is about processing transactions received from a sqs line and save them to a mongo database.
+This project is about processing transactions received from a sqs queue and save them to a mongo database.
 We can also, retrieve the transactions and calculate the result of all transactions from an account.

 ## Tecnologies